Skip to content

 • Convert Traditional IRA to Roth IRA

-• Harvest tax losses – reduce up to $3,000 (or $1,500 if married filing separately) of regular income or other non-investment taxable earnings when you have more investment losses than gains (you can carry additional losses over to future years).
+• Harvest tax losses – reduce up to $3,000 (or $1,500 if married filing separately) of regular income or other non-investment taxable income when you have more investment losses than gains to offset income taxes you may owe (you can carry additional losses over to future years).

-• Estimate taxes and check current tax withholding amounts – Review last year’s return and online calculators to estimate this year’s taxes and see if you’re on track with having enough withheld.
+• Estimate taxes and check current tax withholding amounts – Review last year's return, the current year's tax brackets, and online calculators to estimate this year's taxes and see if you're on track with having enough withheld.
 If not, make adjustments to your withholding on your W-4.

 Complete Open Enrollment through employer or healthcare.gov

 • Health insurance.
-When the premiums have gone up, prepare your budget for increased health care expenses.
+When the premiums have risen, prepare your budget for increased healthcare expenses.

 • Add coverages.
-Open enrollment is also the time to add any benefits you may not already be taking advantage of (i.e., dental, optical, disability, flexible spending accounts, supplemental plans) or increase coverage amounts (life insurance).
+Open enrollment is also the time to add any benefits you may not already be taking advantage of (i.e., dental, optical, disability, medical savings accounts, supplemental plans) or increase coverage amounts (life insurance).

-• Review retirement savings.
+• Review retirement planning.
 Review your selections in your retirement savings plan.
 Make sure you are contributing at least enough to get the employer match.
-If you have a fully-funded emergency savings account and eliminated your non-mortgage debt, increase your contribution.
+If you have a fully-funded emergency savings account and eliminated your non-mortgage high-interest debt, increase your retirement contributions.

 • Spend FSA funds.
 Flexible spending accounts (FSAs) can save you money — as long as you spend the pre-tax dollars before the end of the year (unless your employer offers a grace period).
 Otherwise, you run the risk of losing it.